PoomSmart/EmojiFonts/README.md

 ## Samsung One UI Emoji

-1. Retrieve `NotoColorEmoji.ttf` with Samsung One UI 5.0 emojis somehow and place that in `oneui` folder.
+1. Retrieve `SamsungColorEmoji.ttf` with Samsung One UI emojis somehow and place that in `oneui` folder.
 2. Execute `cd oneui && ./oneui.sh` to create themed font, output at `oneui/oneui.ttc`.

 ## Toss Face Emoji